iamkaith/a2-mypizzaplace/README.md

 # Read me for Assignment 2 #
 by Karina (Kae) Ramirez

-## Instructions ##
+## Working version
-1. node_modules is not included, please npm install
+Checkout a working version on: https://basicpizzaplace.herokuapp.com/

-2. npm start
+## Notes
-3. Chrome is preferred browser
+Chrome is preferred browser